back to courses

 Flexible times:

-Note: CITB will be responsible for supplying your card once the application has been submitted.
-We cannot offer any guarantees for the time to receive a card once ordered from CITB.
+Note: CSCS will be responsible for supplying your card once the application has been submitted.
+We cannot offer any guarantees for the time to receive a card once ordered from CSCS.

-The Level 1 Health and Safety in a construction environment is also available as a standalone course
+The Level 1 Award Health and Safety Course for CSCS Green Card is also available as a standalone course

 Course Syllabus